 If a frame’s racing lineage is your unit of analysis, this is the world’s best enduro bike.
 Ridden by current Enduro world champion and former Downhill phenom, Australian Sam Hill, the Mega has seen updated geometry and options for either aluminium or carbon for 2020.

-Geometry numbers might not be overly daring (470mm reach on a large frame), but the Mega 290 has 160mm of rear-triangle suspension travel and a reputation for bombproof reliability.
+Nukeprrof haven't just added a new material for the 2020 Mega, geometry numbers have been tweaked.
+Slackening the head angle, steepening the seat tube and speccing a short offset fork has improved the handling.
+Geometry numbers are still not overly daring (470mm reach on a large frame), but the Mega 290 has 160mm of rear suspension travel that has also been updated for better small bump performance and a reputation for bombproof reliability.

 The suspension design does prioritise big-hit absorption capability, at the cost of isolating pedal input – so it does bob a bit under power.